-The holiday season is nigh upon us.
-Please ensure your greetings are properly seasoned.
-In honor of one of our coterie auditioning (*fingers crossed*) for Jeopardy!, here is a “Things that Start with B or C” trivia roundup.
-Grab some bok choy, black currants, bleu cheese, bean curd, broasted chicken, baby carrots, blue crab, cinnamon bagels, or butter cookies and settle in.
+As the holiday season approaches, please make sure your greetings are properly seasoned.
+In honor of one of our coterie auditioning for Jeopardy! (fingers crossed), here is a “Things that Start with B or C” trivia roundup.
+Grab some blue crab, black currants, and broasted chicken.

 • • •